casangi/casadocs/docs/tasks/task_getantposalma.rst

 expressed in YY-MM-DDThh:mm:ss.sss format.
 The end time must be later than the begin time.

 snr is an optional parameter.
-It is the signal-to-noise ratio.
+If changed from the default value "default", it must be a nonnegative number representing the signal-to-noise ratio.
 Antenna positions which have corrections less than this value will not be written.
-If not specified, positions of all antennas will be written.
+Setting to 0 will result in all antenna positions being returned.
+If not specified (ie if the parameter is set to the default value of "default"), the default snr as defined by the web service will be used.
+The server side default value may change over time as determined by the server side (non-CASA) team.
+As of this writing (March 2025), the web service team has not provided publicly facing documentation on the details of how the default value is chosen.
+The most recent information they have provided to us is that the default value is 5.0.

 tw and search are optional parameters and are coupled as follows. search indicates the search algorithm to use to find the desired antenna positions.